-Solutions of thermal analysis are used as the initial conditions to solve the coupled eqs.
-(1-5) to capture degradation profiles.
-Release of embedded drug is simulated based on eq.
-(6).
+Eqs.
+(4) and (5) are solved to determine the laser melting depth.
+Solutions are used as the initial conditions to solve the coupled Eqs.
+(6) to (11) to capture degradation profiles.
+Drug release is simulated with Eqs.
+(12) and (13).
 Appropriate units are used for the phenomenological rate constants so that concentration change is expressed in mole per volume per time.
 Rate constants are selected to capture experimental results.
-The equations are solved through the finite element method in a two-dimensional axisymmetric model using COMSOL Multiphysics 4.1.
+The equations are solved through the finite element method in a 2D axisymmetric model using COMSOL Multiphysics 4.1.
 In the spatial domain, the 1 mm by 5 mm matrix is immersed in a 10 mm by 10 mm aqueous medium.

-Laser treated area covers both sides of the matrix domain, which is initially composed of drug molecules, nondegraded crystalline and amorphous chains with crystallinity determined experimentally.
+Laser treated area covers both sides of the matrix domain, which is initially composed of drug molecules, non-degraded crystalline and amorphous chains with crystallinity determined experimentally.
 Monomers generated during degradation diffuse into the surrounding medium.
 The simulation time domain corresponds to experiment time span.